Amarendra91/PlaywrightFramework/README.md

 > **Note:** UI tests require a secret key (`SECRET_KEY`) to decrypt sensitive test data.
 This key must be:
 >
 > - Local execution via CLI (e.g. SECRET_KEY=`SECRET_KEY` npm run UI_test_demo_chrome_headless)
-> - Use a `SECRET_KEY` of your choice for encryption and decryption mechanism
+> - Set up a `SECRET_KEY` of your choice for encryption and decryption mechanism
 > - Added as a GitHub secret when running in CI/CD pipeline

 ---